 The revised groups were implemented in December 2019.
-Earlier this year, an Information Note on Wind Dispatch Tool Constraints Groups, a document outlining the WDT constraint groups for an intact network, was published.
+Earlier in 2020, an Information Note on Wind Dispatch Tool Constraints Groups, a document outlining the WDT constraint groups for an intact network, was published.
 We also outlined that we plan to review the Wind Dispatch Tool constraint groups on a regular basis and that we want to work in partnership with industry and welcome any feedback that you may have for consideration in future reviews.

 One constraint group that was amended was the South West Constraint Group 1: Moneypoint 400/220 kV Transformer 2.
 This constraint group is used due to limitations on the Moneypoint 400/220 kV Transformer 2 (T4202) when exporting wind/solar from Kerry, north onto the 400 kV network.
-Moneypoint 400/220 kV Transformer 1 (T4201) is currently on a long term forced outage and is expected back late 2020/early 2021.
-This group covers a region from Kerry to Tipperary/Offaly.